tashirosota/ex-r_enum/README.md

 **WIP**

 Extensions for Enumerable modules that aims to be compatible with Ruby and Rails.ActiveSupport.
-It also provides full support for native functionality through metaprogramming.
+It also provides full support for native functions through metaprogramming.

 ## Installation